 The Teacup Yorkie has been bred to be smaller than the average Terrier.
 Teacup breeds are tiny, weighing in at just four pounds.

 This pocket-sized puppy is as adorable as a teddy bear dog, but it is not the right fit for anyone.
-Miniature breeds like the
+Miniature breeds like the Mini German Shepherd is a slightly larger size that may work better for your lifestyle.

 It needs a special owner that can appreciate its cuteness while still being able to care for it.
 It needs a person who is careful about play, diet and makes sure they have constant supervision.